Dechetmew/Aquaray-Raytracer-for-Unreal-5.2.1/README.md

 After YEARS of brute forcing a solution, I came up with this.... hack.
 It uses Unreal Engine's Raytracing Debug System to sneak in Custom Raytracing Passes, activating them using Console Commands.

 It should work in Unreal 5.2.1, but im not sure about other versions.
-But you can try Make sure you have a HWRT DirectX 16 SM6 Capable GPU, the sample project runs around 120fps on Geforce RTX 3050
+But you can try.

+Make sure you have a HWRT DirectX 16 SM6 Capable GPU, the sample project runs around 120fps on Geforce RTX 3050

 # __How to Install__